Alice Dunbar Nelson: Journalism work and continued activism

-From 1913 to 1914, she was co-editor and writer for the A.M.E.
-Review, an influential church publication produced by the African Methodist Episcopal Church (AME Church).
+From 1913 to 1914, Dunbar-Nelson was co-editor and writer for the A.M.E.
+Church Review, an influential church publication produced by the African Methodist Episcopal Church (AME Church).
 From 1920, she coedited the Wilmington Advocate, a progressive black newspaper.
 She also published The Dunbar Speaker and Entertainer, a literary anthology for a black audience.

-Alice Dunbar-Nelson supported America's involvement in World War I; she saw the war as a means to ending racial violence in America.
+Alice Dunbar-Nelson supported American involvement in World War I; she saw the war as a means to ending racial violence in America.
 She organized events to encourage other African Americans to support the war.
 She referenced the war in a number of her works.
-In her 1918 poem "I Sit and Sew", Nelson writes from the perspective of a woman who feels suppressed from engaging directly with the war effort.
+In her 1918 poem "I Sit and Sew," Nelson writes from the perspective of a woman who feels suppressed from engaging directly with the war effort.
 Because she was not able to enlist in the war herself, Nelson wrote propagandistic pieces such as Mine Eyes Have Seen (1918), a play that encouraged African American men to enlist in the army.
 These works display Nelson's belief that racial equality could be achieved through military service and sacrificing one's self to their nation.